leslyclopez11/hmpl-lang.github.io/README.md

 <script src="https://unpkg.com/hmpl-js@0.0.4"></script>
 ```

-### Why hmpl-js?
+### Why hmpl?

-hmpl-js is easy to use and effective in practice.
+hmpl is easy to use and effective in practice.
 You can literally download reusable HTML from the server in just a couple of clicks, which will reduce a huge amount of code and also simplify the creation of the user interface.
 Also, this product is open-source under the [MIT license](https://github.com/hmpl-js/hmpl/blob/master/LICENSE), which allows it to be used for commercial purposes.

 Here are a few small advantages that the module has: